-Ethical Dilemmas: Common dilemmas include issues of end of life care and resource
+Ethical Dilemmas: Common dilemmas include issues of end of life care and resource allocation.
+Addressing these dilemmas often requires balancing ethical principles with legal requirements.

 Ethical Practice: Adherence to ethical standards ensures that medical practices are conducted with integrity and respect for patient rights.